ryancwalsh/encryption/crypto_instructions.md

   - Open the Ledger Live app by running this command (without the backticks): `~/ledger_live/ledger-live-desktop-*.AppImage`
     - By the way, you can do this much (and see the USD value of our assets) all without needing to know the PIN or seed phrase.
 - Otherwise:
-  - Only do this on your own computer or on the computer of someone you trust not to steal the crypto (NOT on a public computer): Find some way to open a fresh copy of a Ledger Live app.
+  - Only do this on a computer that we own: Install a fresh copy of a Ledger Live app.

-Plug in the Ledger USB device, and type the PIN into the device.
-See below about how to get the PIN.
+Plug the Ledger hardware wallet into the USB port, and type the PIN into the Ledger.
+(See below about how to get the PIN.)

+> By the way, on 2023-09-10, Katie felt daunted when reading the "Decrypting the PIN" section below and asked whether instead she could just type the full 24-word seed phrase into the Ledger device.
+> No, it's best to go through my "Decrypting the PIN" steps.
+> Even though it's technically possible to do a factory-reset of the Ledger device, I recommend using the PIN instead because I think it's probably ideal to use the device the way that I have been since that's what I've been familiar with and have documented.
+> Keep in mind that https://support.ledger.com/hc/en-us/articles/4405737674129-Forgot-your-PIN-code-?support=true says “After three incorrect PIN code entries, Ledger hardware wallets reset to factory settings, erasing the private keys from their secure storage.”
+At that point, it would let you enter the 24-word seed phrase.
+But I wouldn't recommend intentionally doing a factory-reset if you can help it.

 ## Scenario 2 (Our Ledger hardware wallet was destroyed)